-After we got back from the Apostle Islands, our next series of trips were either hanging around Madison or taking day trips near Madison.
-After we got back from the Apostle Islands, we took a day in Madison to relax and unpack.
-On this day we went to the Olbrich Gardens, which I had been wanting to go to ever since the first time I came in Madison a year ago.
-The Olbrich Gardens were amazing…they have a conservatory with tropical plants, as well as a really neat maze of botanical gardens outside.
+After the trip to the Apostle Islands, the next series of trips were either hanging around Madison or taking day trips near Madison.
+On the first day back I went to the Olbrich Gardens, which I had been wanting to go to for a long time.
+The Olbrich Gardens are amazing…they have a conservatory with tropical plants, as well as a really neat maze of botanical gardens outside.
 It was well designed and filled with a variety of plants.
 I imagine it’s a neat place to work!
 There was even a golden temple that was donated to the gardens from India.
 I was disappointed we couldn’t stay longer, but Boo had to give someone a tour of the WI LA department.
 Hopefully I’ll get to come back where things are bloom again.

 Snack at Chipotle

 Dinner at Home: Taco Mac & Blueberry Crumble

 The scenery at the gardens was truly amazing and extremely photogenic.
 I think these are just a fraction of the photos that were taken.
 I promise to someday get a handle on all of my photography and post this stuff to a Flicker account or at least to Facebook!
 Also, we decided to cook some meat we had stored in the freezer, which was a nice retreat from all of the veggie munchin’ I have been doing lately… Although it was nice to eat meat, I feel that I feel better and more fit with a veggie/fish diet.
 So I guess I am perpetually sticking with the vegetarian diet until I feel another need for change.